leonstel/leonstel.github.io/blogs/xmen_part1.md

 He has used Cerebro to easily discover hidden mutants in the area.

 *<sub>Unfortunately google maps has changed its policy while I was working on this app.
 Now you have to supply a creditcard otherwise a grey development layer will occur.
-That's way you see a gray overlay, the functionality will stay the same and should interfere with learning new stuff :)</sub>*
+That's why you see a gray overlay, the functionality will stay the same and should interfere with learning new stuff :)</sub>*

 <p align="center">